Monday 30 October 1939

 The City of Flint makes it back to Tromsø.
 The Norwegians finally put an end to the saga, which is causing an international incident.
 They provide the ship with an armed escort to make sure that the freighter leaves Norwegian waters and does not continue provoking the British.

 The British Admiralty reports that two of its destroyers were attacked by German bombers south of the Dogger Bank, with no damage.

 The British detain the US freighter Scanpenn in the Orkneys, and they detain the US freighter Hybert at the Downs.

-European Air Operations: Various reports of Luftwaffe reconnaissance over northeast and southeast England, but no shoot-downs.
+European Air Operations: Various reports of Luftwaffe reconnaissance over the northeast and southeast England, but no shoot-downs.
 There also are Luftwaffe reconnaissance flights over France.

 The RAF, in turn, makes reconnaissance flights over north German airfields.

-German/Soviet Relations: A Soviet purchasing mission places orders for German warships, ship engines and turrets.
+German/Soviet Relations: A Soviet purchasing mission places orders for German warships, ship engines, and turrets.